HartreeY/RESK/README.md

 ```
 ![alt text](https://github.com/HartreeY/RESK/blob/main/img/readme1.gif?raw=true)

-The above examples use the finite-sites model for individual genomes.
+The above examples use the finite-sites model for individual genotypes.
 For every `rangeexp` function, there is also an infinite-sites equivalent (e.g. `rangeexp_inf`).
-Practically, `_inf` functions are computationally faster.
-Some examples of `_inf` functions:
+The `_inf` functions are computationally faster, but due to the nature of the model, they cannot output hetero- and homozygosities.
+Here are some visualised examples of running `_inf` functions:

 `rangeexp_cylinder_inf`: